-Before sending the order, the Buyer will be asked to check the box to confirm that he has read these terms and conditions, understand their content and fully agree to them.
+Before sending the order, the Buyer will be asked to check the box to confirm that the Buyer has read these Terms and Conditions, understands their content and fully agree to them.

 Annex No. 1

-Sample form for withdrawal from contract
+Sample withdrawal form

-(Fill out and send this form only if you wish to withdraw from a distance contract)
+(fill in and send this form only if you wish to withdraw from a distance agreement)

-Komu: Bubulákovo s.r.o., Diakovská 14, Šaľa 927 01, info@bubulakovo.sk
+Addressee: Bubulákovo s.r.o., Diakovská 14, 927 01 Šaľa, Slovakia info@bubulakovo.sk

-I hereby notify/notify (*), that I withdraw/retire (*) from the purchase contract for the supply or supply of this product:
+I/we hereby notify/notify (*), that I/we withdraw (*) from the purchase agreement for the supply or provision of this product:

 Date of order/date of receipt (*) ..............

-Name of the consumer/consumer (*) ...............
+Name of the consumer(s) (*) ...............

-Consumer/consumer address (*) ..............
+Address of consumer(s) (*) ..............

-Signature of the consumer/consumer (*) (if this form is in paper form) ..........................
+Signature of the consumer(s) (*) (if this form is submitted in paper form) ..........................

-Date of ..................
+Date..................

-(*) Do not move over.
+(*) Cross out if not applicable.

-Annex No 2
+Annex No. 2

-Exercise of the right of the buyer to withdraw from the purchase contract
+Information on the exercise of the Buyer’s right of withdrawal from the purchase agreement

-1. Right to withdraw from the purchase contract
+1. Right to withdraw from the purchase agreement

-If you purchase as a consumer, you have the right to withdraw from this contract without giving any reason within 14 days.
+If you make a purchase as a consumer, you have the right to withdraw from this agreement without giving any reason within 14 days.

-The withdrawal period expires after 14 days from the date on which you or a third party designated by you, with the exception of the carrier, take over the goods, or from the date of the conclusion of the contract for the provision of services or from the date of the conclusion of the contract for the delivery of digital content other than on a material medium.
+The withdrawal period expires 14 days after the date on which you or a third party designated by you, with the exception of the carrier, pick up the goods, or from the date of the conclusion of the agreement for the provision of the service, or from the date of the conclusion of the agreement for the delivery of digital content other than on a durable medium.

-When exercising your right of withdrawal, please inform us of your decision to withdraw from this contract by making a clear statement (for example, a letter sent by post, fax or e-mail) at: Bubulákovo s.r.o., Diakovská 14, Šaľa 927 01, info@bubulakovo.sk
+When exercising your right of withdrawal from the purchase agreement, please inform us of your decision to withdraw from this purchase agreement through a written declaration (for example, a letter sent by post, fax, or e-mail) at: Bubulákovo s.r.o., Diakovská 14, Šaľa 927 01, Slovakia info@bubulakovo.sk

-For this purpose, you may use the model form for withdrawal from the purchase contract, which we have sent or sent to you, and which is contained in Annex 1 to the Terms and Conditions.
+For this purpose, you may use the sample withdrawal form, which we have sent to you, and which can be found as Annex 1 of the Terms and Conditions.
 However, its use is not mandatory.
-In case of interest, you have the possibility to fill in and send a model form for withdrawal from the purchase contract or any other unequivocal statement of withdrawal from the purchase contract also electronically through the website of our online store www.bubulakovo.sk.
-If you take advantage of this option, the acceptance of the withdrawal from the purchase contract will be promptly confirmed by e-mail, respectively, on another durable medium.
+In case of interest, you have the possibility to fill in and send a sample form for withdrawal from the purchase agreement or any other written declaration of withdrawal from the purchase agreement also in an electronic form through the website of our online store www.bubulakovo.sk.
+If you use this option, the acceptance of the withdrawal from the purchase agreement will be promptly confirmed by e-mail or on another durable medium.

-The withdrawal period is preserved if you send a notice of exercise of the right to withdraw from the purchase contract before the withdrawal period expires.
+The withdrawal period is fulfilled if you send a notice of the exercise of the right of withdrawal from the purchase agreement before the withdrawal period expires.

-If the object of the purchase contract is the purchase of goods, you can withdraw from the purchase contract even before the expiry of the withdrawal period.
+If the object of the purchase agreement is the purchase of goods, you can withdraw from the purchase agreement even before the withdrawal period expires.

-2. Consecrations of withdrawal from contract
+2. Consecrations of withdrawal

-Upon withdrawal, we will refund all payments you have made in connection with the conclusion of the purchase contract, in particular the purchase price including the costs of delivering the goods to you.
-This does not apply to additional costs if you have chosen a different delivery method than the cheapest standard delivery method we offer.
-Payments will be made to you no later than 14 days from the date of receipt of your notice of withdrawal from this purchase contract.
-Their payment will be made in the same way as you used for your payment, unless you have expressly agreed to another payment method, and without any additional charges.
+After withdrawal from the purchase agreement, we will refund all payments you have made in connection with the conclusion of the purchase agreement, in particular the purchase price including the costs of the delivery of the goods to you.
+This does not apply to additional costs if you have chosen a different delivery than the cheapest standard delivery method we offer.
+Payments will be made to you no later than 14 days from the date of receipt of your notice of withdrawal from this purchase agreement.
+The payment will be made through the same method you used for your payment, unless you have expressly agreed to another payment method, and without any additional charges.

-With a refund, we may wait until the goods are returned to our address or until proof that you have returned the goods, whichever occurs earlier.
+With a refund, we may wait until the goods are returned to our address, or until proof that you have returned the goods, whichever happens first.